ubercraig/react-trivia-frontend/README.md

 * One question randomly selected to be Jackpot!! at start of game.
 User can wager any amount of available points.

 ## MVP - Features
-* Full stack - Python / flask
+* Full stack - React / Python / flask
 * 3rd party API Calls - Jservice
 * Users stored in database.
 * Win loss record stored in database.
 Rank based on # of wins (Rookie, Intermediate, Pro, Master)